openmeteo/pthelma/doc/timeseries.rst

       Return the start and end dates as a tuple of :class:`datetime.datetime` objects.

+   .. method:: Timeseries.delete_items(date1, date2)

+      Deletes the items from *date1* to *date2* inclusive (it is not needed for items with exactly these dates to exist).

    .. method:: Timeseries.items([pos=None])

       Same as inherited but returns the items in order.
 In other